gymprecice/tutorials/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 ## Gym-preCICE Tutorials

-This repository contains ready-to-run tutorial cases serve as for the Gym-preCICE adapter.
+This repository contains ready-to-run tutorial cases that use the Gym-preCICE adapter.
 These tutorials can be used as a foundation for creating similar control cases.

 To define new control cases, you need to follow a simple file structure with three key components:
 ```